wduquette/molt/notes/journal.md

 Things to remember to do soon:

+*   types.rs should "pub use" the `Value` type; the standard public declaration should be `use molt::types::Value`.
+*   Look at the standard ways we use `Value` in commands.rs, and see if we can't make things simpler.
 *   Consider implementing `TryInto<T>` for the standard data reps.
     *   Can't implement `TryFrom<T>` because I don't own the data reps.
 If I define MoltList as a newtype, I could define `TryFrom<Value>` for MoltList.